gatsbyjs/gatsby/docs/docs/how-to/cloud/configuring-log-drains.md

    ![Select the appropriate region](../../images/select-region-3.png)

 1. In DataDog, this is the value for [Site](https://docs.datadoghq.com/getting_started/site/#pagetitle)
-1. Enter the API key you created in DataDog from step 3
+1. Enter the `API Key` you created in DataDog from step 3

    ![Add your Log Analytics service's API Key](../../images/add-api-key.png)